w5xd/RC1101/README.md

 <h3>Construction hints</h3>
 See <a href='construction.md'>this page</a> for construction details.

 <br/>Machine screws.
 <ul>
 <li>Quantity 8 of #4 by 1/4 inch pan head screws
-<li>Quantity 8 of #4 nuts. (square nuts hold in the channel better, but hex nuts work.)
+<li>Quantity 8 of #4 nuts. (square nuts hold in the channel better, but hex nuts fit.)
 </ul>

 <h3>The keypad, knobs, and LCD</h3>